 - Almond paste can be found in the baking aisle of the grocery store, usually near the canned pie fillings (in my experience).

 - Use almond paste here and not marzipan, which is sweetened.

 - 4 eggs, separated

 - 1 8-oz container almond paste

 - Red and blue food coloring

 - Red sanding sugar or other sprinkles for decoration

-Preheat oven to 350°F. Grease a 9" x 13" rectangular pan, then press parchment paper to bottom of pan, leaving enough excess paper sticking up along the 9" sides so that you can lift cookie layer by them after baking.
+- Preheat oven to 350°F. Grease a 9" x 13" rectangular pan with butter or cooking spray, then press parchment paper to bottom of pan, leaving enough excess paper sticking up along the 9" sides so that you can lift out the cookie layer by them after baking.
 Grease top side of parchment paper, and set pan aside.

-Separate dough into three equal sections and place each in a separate bowl.
+- Separate dough into three equal sections and place each in a separate bowl.
 Add red coloring to one bowl, blue coloring to another, and leave one bowl as-is.
-Stir in coloring to the two bowls.
+Stir coloring into the batter in the two bowls.